GoogleChromeLabs/comlink/README.md

   // ...
   ```

 * **“global”**: This package adds a `Comlink` namespace on `self`.
-Useful
+Useful for
-  for workers or projects without a module loader.
+  workers or projects without a module loader.
-* **“umd”**: This package uses [UMD] so it is compatible with AMD, CommonJS and
+* **“umd”**: This package uses [UMD] so it is compatible with AMD, CommonJS
-  requireJS.
+  and requireJS.

 These packages can be mixed and matched.
-A worker using `global` can work
+A worker using `global` can be
-with a window using `es6`.
-For the sake of network conservation, I do recommend
+connected to a window using `es6`.
+For the sake of network conservation, I do
-sticking to one format, though.
+recommend sticking to one format, though.

-## API

-The Comlink module exports 3 functions:

-### `proxy(endpoint)`

-`proxy` creates an ES6 proxy and sends all operations through the channel behind
-`endpoint`.
-The other end of the channel should be passed to `expose`.
-Note that
-as of now all parameters for function or method invocations will be either
-transfered or structurally cloned.
-As a result, callbacks are currently not
-supported.

-### `expose(rootObj, endpoint)`

-`expose` listens for RPC messages on `endpoint` and applies the operations to
-`rootObj`.
-The return value will be structurally cloned and sent back.
-Values
-that implement the [`Transferable`][transferable] interface will be transferred.

-### `proxyValue(value)`

-If structurally cloning a return value is undesired, wrapping the value in a
-`proxyValue` call will cause `expose` to send back a
-[`MessagePort`][MessagePort] instead of the actual value.
-The `MessagePort` will
-be hooked up to a new proxy on the other end.

 [UMD]: https://github.com/umdjs/umd
 [transferable]: https://developer.mozilla.org/en-US/docs/Web/API/Transferable